OUTCOME-BASED ROADMAPS

 Align cross-functional stakeholders around shared outcomes rather than debating specific solutions

-Maintain and adapt outcome-centered roadmaps through continuous planning practices
+Maintain and adapt outcome-centered roadmaps as part of a continuous, adaptive planning process